SkyRabbITs/eamuse-card-convert/README.md

 Thanks to manbeardgames.
-This project run at https://rextester.com/
+I'm just started studing C#, so I'm not good at C#, so I converted this to Python.
+Almost funcs and vars is same to C# file of manbeardgames.
+Sorry for no annotation.
+Please check cs file to annotation.